maximilien/musings/blogs/ai/5/draft.md

 Some companies run **internal hackathons** specifically to test new tools and measure adoption.
 The data they get post-hackathon—what was adopted, what was ignored, what was misused—is gold for product teams.

 I've seen this play out in person.
-At a hackathon in early fall last year focused on Lovable, I ended up using that tool to help boostrap all of my UI/UX since it's so good at exploring a quick prototype UI for an idea.
+At a hackathon in early fall last year focused on Lovable, I ended up using that tool to help bootstrap all of my UI/UX since it's so good at exploring a quick prototype UI for an idea.
 This experience also informed and confirmed my decision of using TypeScript as my stack and using backend services in Golang or Rust.
 This combination again and again has proven most efficient and responsive and resulting in shipping prototypes after 24 or 48 hours.
 See my post on [choosing the right stack](https://maximilien.substack.com/p/selecting-the-right-software-stack) for details on how to make your own stack decisions.

 [Max headlining the Fudan University (https://www.fudan.edu.cn/en/) in Shanghai, China in 2016: Photo 1](images/max-leading-hack-fdu-shanghai-china-2016-2.jpg)
 [Photo 2](images/max-leading-hack-fdu-shanghai-china-2016-3.jpg)